-- a) Spilt liquids and solids will reach our low impact flood control landscaping areas potentially contaminating groundwater which we are responsible. - b) It is vital we contain all spills on the surface.
+- a) Spilt liquids and solids will reach our low impact flood control landscaping areas, oil/sediment/trash traps and infiltration system potentially contaminating groundwater which we are responsible. - b) It is vital we contain all spills on the surface.
+Spills reaching our underground flood control storage system can result in expensive spill mitigation, including potential tear out and replacement.